 Post it on social media

 What’s your social media of choice?
-Twitter, Facebook, Google+, Pinterest… and on and on and on.
+Twitter, Facebook, LinkedIn… and on and on and on.
 Post the video wherever your business is active.

-Finally, use social media to target influencers in your field.
+Finally, don’t forget to use social media to target influencers in your field.
 Send them a note with a link.
-They might decide to share it with their networks.
+They might decide to share it with their networks which will expand your reach.

 Make sure your team knows about it